abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 > 1. Each object has to have the identity morphism.
 > 2. There should be a way to compose two morphisms with an appropriate type signature into a third one in a way that is associative.

 Looks like we have law number 2 covered.
 What about that other one --- the identity law?
 We have it too, under the name *reflexivity*.

 ![Reflexivity](../04_order/reflexivity.svg)

-So it's official --- preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions using the inclusion order, and sets and functions form a category in their own right.)
+So it's official --- preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions using the inclusion order, and sets and functions form a category in their own right).

 And since partial orders and total orders are preorders too, they are categories as well.

-When we compare the categories of orders to other categories, (like the quintessential category of sets), we see one thing that immediately sets them apart: in other categories there can be *many different morphisms (arrows)* between two objects and in orders can have *at most one morphism*, that is, we either have $a ≤ b$ or we do not.
+Orders are special types of categories (all orders are categories, but not all categories are orders).
+More specifically, they are categories that has *at most one morphism*, that is, we either have $a ≤ b$ or we do not.

+in other categories there can be *many different morphisms (arrows)* between two objects and in orders can have

 ![Orders compared to other categories](../04_order/arrows_one_arrow.svg)

-In the contrast, in the category of sets where there are potentially infinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around, and the existence of either of these functions does not imply that one set is "bigger" than the other one.
+In contrast, in the category of sets where there are potentially infinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around, and the existence of either of these functions does not imply that one set is "bigger" than the other one.

 ![Orders compared to other categories](../04_order/order_category.svg)

-So, an order is a category that has at most one morphism between two objects.
+So, like a monoid is a category that has one object, an order is a category that has at most one *morphism* between two objects.
 But the converse is also true ---  *every category* that has at most one morphism between objects is an order (or a *thin* category as it is called in category-theoretic terms).

-An interesting fact that follows trivially from the fact that the they have at most one morphism between given two objects is that in thin categories *all diagrams commute*.
+An interesting fact that follows from the fact that the they have at most one morphism between given two objects is that in thin categories *all diagrams commute*.

 **Task 6:** Prove this.